 In terms of raw suction power, the Hoover WindTunnel is a definite standout.
 The remarkable power output comes from its use of multi-cyclonic core technology which ensures that the unit never loses suction.
 Furthermore, the cleaning head is fitted with Hoover’s patented WindTunnel technology for a supercharge that can loosen even the most deeply lodged dirt and debris.
 The WindTunnel, however, may not be the best for use on hardwood floors.
 Some owners have pointed out the lack of a shutoff switch for the brush roll, and the spinning brush could also potentially leave behind small scuffs and scratches.

 Like most contemporary vacuum models, the Shark Navigator Lift-Away utilizes cyclonic technology for removing surface debris as well as embedded dirt not visible to the naked eye.
 This vacuum uses sealed vacuum technology combined with HEPA filtration to remove and hold 99.99% of allergens and prevents them from being released back into the air.
-A few owners, however, have found that because the Shark Navigator has a smaller than average floor brush bottom, it may take slightly longer to clean a larger open area.

 The Dyson Ball Multi Floor uses a patented Radial Root Cyclone system, which is like no other in its class.
 Its reconfigured air channels help preserve air pressure and reduce turbulence.
 This enables the inner cyclones to extract more microscopic debris and particles, thus making it more efficient at removing dust, dirt, and allergens.
 One “vacuum connoisseur” we talked to said that her carpet felt fluffier in texture after using the Dyson for the first time and that the machine surpassed an industrial grade vacuum cleaner she had previously owned.

 At 16.5 pounds, the Hoover WindTunnel isn’t the lightest vacuum, although the weight difference compared to other models is negligible.
 Also, the five height adjustment settings make it a breeze to clean all flooring types with efficiency and ease.
-In addition, most users point out that the engine is surprisingly quiet for the power output it delivers.

 The Shark Navigator Lift-Away weighs just 14 pounds, making it a true lightweight in its class.
 Its swivel steering also makes it a breeze to navigate through tight corners and maneuver under furniture with a turn of the wrist.
 While some owners noticed that the parts felt a little flimsy and “cheap” as if they were easily breakable, they quickly realized that this was not the case and that they were simply not use to handling such a lightweight vacuum.